-Along the continuum of human sexual behaviour we could perhaps describe a progression through three principal “evolutionary levels” of sexuality.
+Along the continuum of human sexual behaviour, we could perhaps describe a progression through three principal “evolutionary levels” of sexuality.
 At the most primitive extreme we have purely physical, “animal” sexuality, while at the highest, most “human” extreme we have ultimately “love”.
-And between these extremes we have every different gradation of “sensuality”.
+And between these extremes, we have every different gradation of “sensuality”.
 We can compare this evolution from animal sexuality to love, with the equivalent “evolutionary levels” of musical interpretation:

 1. PURELY PHYSICAL

-Empty instrumental virtuosity, with its flashy, superficial showing off, could perhaps be considered a sort of primitive mating ritual, rather like peacock spreading its tail to impress potential partners.
+Empty instrumental virtuosity, with its flashy, superficial showing off, could perhaps be considered a sort of primitive mating ritual, rather like a peacock spreading its tail to impress potential partners.
 This is the equivalent of having a gorgeous body and displaying it.
-Or – to find less obviously sexual analogies – of hitting a golf ball one kilometer, lifting 100 kilos, or doing impressive acts of bravura etc. Empty virtuosity is the musical equivalent of sexuality at its most physical and most primitive stage: the primal world of lust, pornography, ego, breast enlargements, body building, the stereotyped sex roles of James (Bond) and Barbie ……. etc. The worst forms of emotionally-empty virtuosity are – like pornography – mechanics without meaning.
+Or – to find less obviously sexual analogies – of hitting a golf ball one kilometre, lifting 100 kilos, or doing impressive acts of bravura etc. Empty virtuosity is the musical equivalent of sexuality at its most physical and most primitive stage: the primal world of lust, pornography, ego, breast enlargements, bodybuilding, and the stereotyped sex roles of James (Bond) and Barbie ……. etc. The worst forms of emotionally-empty virtuosity are – like pornography – mechanics without meaning.
 Music without emotionality is like sex without love, a purely physical act of egotistical bravura performed in an emotional desert.

 (SIDEBAR) Performing a virtuoso showpiece badly is similar to somebody with a not-very-gorgeous body walking along a beach in a tiny bathing costume: it’s probably better not to do it until the object to be displayed is worth showing off.

 Sensuality is something different: more subtle, more emotional and more tender.
 Sensuality brings the neolithic reptilian mating ritual up to the level of the courting ritual of humans.
 Here, a perfect body (or tail, crest, mane or beak) is not enough, and is, in fact, no longer the most important component of the attraction.
 Sensuality corresponds to a higher level of musical interpretation in which the delicacy, tenderness and beauty of our touch, movements, nuances, sound and timing at the instrument, engage the higher emotions, mimicking human flirtation and seduction.
-Sensuality requires generosity, patience, lack of self-consciousness, empathy and the capacity for give and take.
+Sensuality requires generosity, patience, lack of self-consciousness, empathy and the capacity for give-and-take.
 Sensuality also involves tenderness, and music without tenderness is like sex without kissing.
 With the addition of sensuality we enter into the worlds of both “art” and “love”.

 With “true love” we arrive at the highest level of both human sexuality and musical interpretation.
 Here, the physical combines with both the emotional (sensual) and the spiritual/intellectual components.
 It doesn’t get any better than this!
 In both music and sexuality, if we can reach this level we are truly blessed …… this is divine stuff.
 Healthy sexuality, just like healthy music-making, finds a good balance between the instinctive (physical), the emotional and the intellectual.
 But, just like in a musical performance, the intellectual “thinking” is best done before and/or afterwards but never during the performance (or at least only during the rests)!
 See the Think-Feel page.